 Steps

-Place the ossobuco on the cutting board, use scissors to cut the edges so they don’t curl, and flour them.
-In a pan, melt butter and oil, and sauté the finely chopped onion.
-Lay the meat, shaking off excess flour, let it color, turn the side, pour in the wine, and allow to evaporate.
+Place the veal shanks on the cutting board, snip the edges with the kitchen scissors so they don’t curl, and dust them with flour.
+In a pan, add the butter and oil and sauté the finely chopped onion.
+Lay the meat in the pan, shaking off any excess flour, let it brown, turn to the other side, splash with the wine and let it evaporate.

-Pour hot broth to cover everything and cook on low heat for 90 minutes, until the sauce reduces.
-Prepare the gremolada by chopping parsley, garlic, anchovy if desired, and lemon zest with a mezzaluna or chopper.
-Sprinkle this mix over the ossobuco and serve the dish accompanied by a saffron risotto.
+Pour in hot broth to cover everything and cook over low heat for 90 minutes, until the sauce has reduced.
+Prepare the gremolada by chopping the parsley, garlic, anchovy if desired, and lemon zest with a mezzaluna or a food chopper.
+Sprinkle this mixture over the ossobuco and serve the dish accompanied by a saffron risotto.